Team Contact Information:Denver Nuggets

 Wes Unseld Jr.

-Wes Unseld Jr. begins his first season as an assistant coach with the Denver Nuggets.
+Wes Unseld Jr. begins his third season as an assistant coach with the Denver Nuggets.

 He spent the previous two seasons as an assistant coach with the Orlando Magic (2012-2014) and spent the 2011-12 campaign as an assistant coach with the Golden State Warriors.